Food events are my main motive to travel

-It will be no surprise to regular readers of this blog, and followers of my social accounts, that my biggest motivation to travel is getting a good feed.
-I select my next destination based mostly on what exotic delicacies I can scoff once I get there (I like to call this gastro travel) Closely followed by natural beauty and wildlife, enthralling cities, and how friendly the natives are.
+It will be no surprise to followers of my channels that my biggest motivation to travel is the promise of epic food events.
+I select my next destination based mostly on what exotic delicacies I can scoff once I get there (I like to call this food tourism or gastro travel).
+Closely followed by natural beauty and wildlife, enthralling cities, and how friendly the natives are.

 |the different stages of making host Camille’s suggested mega brunch tower stack

-They also allowed me to run an Instagram competition for one of my readers to win a VizEat experience, in the city of their choice, for two people worth up to 150 Euros or equivalent.
+VizEat also allowed me to run an Instagram competition for one of my readers.
+The prize: a VizEat food experience, in the city of their choice, for two people worth up to 150 Euros or equivalent.
 Which was very generous of them.
 Congrats again to the winner, Roxii!

-It turns out that VizEat is now the world’s most popular meal sharing platform, and has been called the future of dining by travel and tech commentators (Apple CEO Tim Cook recently joining an event on his latest trip to Paris).
+It turns out that VizEat is now the world’s most popular meal sharing platform.
+Their local food experiences and food events have been called the future of dining by travel and tech commentators (Apple CEO Tim Cook recently joining an event on his latest trip to Paris).
 Now that I know it exists, I will, without question, be checking out what’s on offer next time I’m in a new city.
 Which is in fact next week..
 Best get on it.

 Note: This is a sponsored post in partnership with VizEat.
 I’m thrilled they found me and that I now know about them.
 It’s been great fun and a pleasure to collaborate on.
 All views remain my own, as always.

 - Is This London’s MOST FUN Cooking Class?

 - AUSTRIAN FOOD | 19 Delicious Things To Eat in Salzburg and Graz

 - OPINION | How to be a part of the global voice of opinion with YouGov

 - VIDEO PRESENTING | How to take better photos on your smartphone with SanDisk